 Between 17 August and 23 September 2012, Nottingham Castle hosted our exhibition 'When the War was Over: European Refugees after 1945', which was seen by over 25,000 visitors.
 For the University press release on the exhibition, see here (opens a new window).
 The exhibition poster can be downloaded via this link.

-The exhibition has since been displayed at the launch of the Centre for Advanced Studies, University of Nottingham, October 2012; the University of Glasgow Memorial Chapel in February 2013; at Highfield House, University of Nottingham, May-June 2013; and at the New Art Exchange, Nottingham, 16-23 June 2014, to mark Refugee Week.
+The exhibition has since been displayed at the launch of the Centre for Advanced Studies (link opens in new window), University of Nottingham, October 2012; the University of Glasgow Memorial Chapel, February 2013; Highfield House, University of Nottingham, May-June 2013; New Art Exchange, Nottingham, 16-23 June 2014, to mark Refugee Week; and at the UK HQ of Kresy-Siberia, an international organisation dedicated to examining and promoting the history of the Polish diaspora, Manchester, October 2014.

 - Principal Investigator on a 2 year British Academy-funded project 'Theories, Ideologies, and Politics of Spatial Planning in Russia and Germany, 1890s to 1945' (2011-13).
 This project examines how Russian and German academics in the first half of the 20th century rethought the nature of economic space and how their ideas interacted with political developments and state policy.
 It aims to offer new insights into modern European history; the significance of space as object of theory and practice; the complex relations among science, technology, culture, ideology and politics; and the discursive origins and institutional formation of a 'rational' approach to spatial analysis that has shaped both geography's evolution as a discipline and planning and policy in the modern world.

-- A book project: Mapping the Soviet: Cartography, Culture and Power from Lenin to Stalin, 1917-53 (initial funding from the University of Nottingham and the J.B.
-Harley Research Fellowship Trust; funded by an AHRC Fellowship, 2012-13).
+- A book project: Mapping the Soviet: Cartography, Culture and Power from Lenin to Stalin, 1917-53 (development funding from the University of Nottingham and the J.B.
+Harley Research Fellowship Trust; archival research funded by an AHRC Fellowship, 2012-13, within the 'Science in Culture' programme).
 This explores the political and cultural history of Soviet cartography between the October revolution and the death of Stalin, in particular examining the ways in which the communist regime used maps to construct and control knowledge of space and territory.
 The project's wider aim is to establish a new interpretation of the political role and significance of cartographic practice and map culture in the modern world.
 The research is grounded in a close reading of recently declassified documents from the Soviet archives concerning the state's organization and conduct of geodetic, topographic and cartographic activities, as well as a wide range of published maps and atlases; school geography and history textbooks; specialist and popular handbooks on map-making and map-reading; and literary works, films, architecture and graphic art (including 'ephemeral' materials such as postcards, stamps or newspaper cartoons) featuring cartographic themes or imagery.

 As an off-shoot of this project, I collaborated on an exhibition 'Vybiraia marshrut / Defining the route' created by Russian artist Sasha Sokolov for the 5th Moscow Biennale of Modern Art, 17 September to 9 October 2013 (opens a new window in Russian).
 For details of the exibition see this link to the venue (opens in new window).